-For those embarking on a family vacation or group trip, this easily-accessible modern home tucked away in a sea of birch trees is your spot.
+For those embarking on a family vacation or group trip, this modern 3 bedroom house tucked away in a sea of birch trees is your spot.
 The cedar exterior is painted a dark green to match its forested surroundings, however, it doesn’t require a vehicle with high ground clearance to get here.
-If the group is going stir-crazy visit nearby towns of Old Orchard Beach or Ogunquit but it’s not hard to disconnect when you’re spending a weekend in this oasis in the woods.
+If the group is going stir-crazy make the short drive to nearby maine coast towns of Old Orchard Beach or Ogunquit but it’s not hard to disconnect when you’re spending a weekend in this oasis in the woods.

 Vibe: Riverside Campout

 There may not be weathered beams or cantilevered decks, but the canvas walls of this glamping tent provide a cozy and warm shelter from the elements without separating you from them altogether.
-Hang out at this sweet set-up on the banks of the Saco River, complete with a queen-size bed, linens, fire pit, and picnic area with food storage for a camp cookout under the stars.
+Hang out and take in the water views at this sweet set-up on the banks of the Saco River, complete with a queen-size bed, linens, fire pit, and picnic area with food storage for a camp cookout under the stars.
 The river itself is great for kayaking, fishing and other activities.
 This kind of glampsite is best enjoyed when shared, so bring a few friends, why don’t ya?